Here I am . . . pictured . . . one night last week, trying to think of a name for a poetry imprint.

 Social media goodness, I should say!

 Nobody was going to unfriend any other person of this.
-Perhaps the discussion of the name of a small poetry imprint made a change from the more catclysmic upheavals of this time, when everything is a fight, an eternal and incomparable fight.
+Perhaps the discussion of the name of a small poetry imprint made a change from the more catclysmic upheavals of 2020, when everything is a fight, an eternal and incomparable fight.

 If you want to picture Facebook in 2020 on even a good day . . . picture the civilised faces of your friends, wrenched and unsocketed from humanity, trying to navigate social media.